#68 - Sweetgreen OS

 Because of its strong brand and direct-to-consumer (DTC) success4, Nike is Sweetgreen’s role model.
 Since 2017, Nike has pushed direct sales, both in store and online, and built direct relationships with customers.

 Always paranoid of becoming the next Blockbuster, Sweetgreen views delivery marketplaces like DoorDash and UberEats as existential threats.
 Marketplace commissions run up to 30% in an industry where profit margins are 10-20% before delivery.
-Additionally, marketplaces threaten becoming an intermediary between restaurants and customers, charging fees and eventually selling ads.
+Additionally, marketplaces threaten becoming an intermediary between restaurants and customers, charging fees, and selling ads.
 The key question is whether marketplaces drive incremental revenue, which is good for restaurants, or cannibalize existing sales, which is very bad.
 In a recent podcast5, Sweetgreen’s co-founder and CEO Jonathan Neman makes it clear where he stands:

 The question is going to be, how many of those restaurants have direct relationships, versus marketplace relationships?
 Which is in my opinion, the greatest existential risks facing our industry, reminiscent of...Nike versus Amazon, Disney versus Netflix, Four Seasons versus Expedia.
 It's a very similar story of whoever owns the customer extracts more value in that value chain.
 And I think that's been a huge focus for us.
 It has been for years.

 Sweetgreen wants to own the customer and extract the value.
 Its app, which has 1.5 million users, is the keystone of its efforts on this front.
-Owning the customer relationship allows personalized content and marketing, provides a direct line of communication and enables payments and loyalty programs.
+Owning the customer relationship allows personalized content and marketing, provides a direct line of communication, and enables payments and loyalty programs.

 To fend off marketplaces, Sweetgreen allocates more capital to building out technology than the typical restaurant, according to Neman: